Businesses find ways to deal with late-paying customers

 “This is the primary factor to our success managing accounts payable,” he says.

-When requests for payment and "past due" notices fail to get customers to pay, owners do have recourse.
-The next step is usually turning over an unpaid invoice to a collection agency, and if that doesn't work, taking a customer to court.
+When requests for payment and “past due” notices fail, owners do have recourse.
+The next step is usually turning over an unpaid invoice to a collection agency, and if that doesn’t work, taking a customer to court.
 Each of those requires an owner to spend money that reduces the amount they can recover.

-"The collection agencies take 30% to 40% of the balance, but that is often worth it for the peace of mind," Lewis says.
+“The collection agencies take 30% to 40% of the balance, but that is often worth it for the peace of mind,” Lewis said.